Interest subsidy for public sector employees

 Submission and processing of the application

-The subsidy is granted for the term of the loan(s) taken out for a given dwelling, and may not exceed a maximum of 15 years.
+The subsidy is granted for the term of the loan(s) taken out for the dwelling concerned, and may not exceed a maximum of 25 years.

 In the dwelling is being built or transformed, it must be occupied or reoccupied within a period of 2 years as of 1 January of the year following that in which the first application was filed.
 The Minister for the Civil Service may grant an exemption.

-In the event of the sale of a dwelling for which an interest subsidy was obtained, and the purchase of a new dwelling, or in the event that a household is dissolved, the amortisation plan continues to apply.
-In the latter case, each of the former partners can continue to receive the subsidy during the remaining term provided for in the amortisation plan, as long as they meet all of the required conditions.
+In the event of the sale of a dwelling for which an interest subsidy was obtained and the purchase of a new dwelling, or in the event that the household is dissolved, the repayment schedule continues to apply.
+In the latter case, each of the former partners can continue to receive the subsidy during the remaining term provided for in the repayment schedule, as long as they meet all of the required conditions.

 The employee must provide all information and details to confirm they fulfil all of the conditions for the granting of the subsidy.
 In the event of false statements, inaccurate information, an administrative error or a failure to comply with the 2-year occupancy period, the beneficiary may be required to reimburse the subsidy.